Live radio: Political integration

-According to the United States House of Representatives archives, congress was slow to embrace radio technology.
-Up until the 1930s radio reporters were denied recording access during congressional proceedings.
-The first attempt to transmit radio from the Capitol was in January 1921 during the inaugural address of President Warren G. Harding, but it was unsuccessful.
+According to the United States House of Representatives archives, the United States Congress was slow to embrace radio technology.
+Up until the 1930s, radio reporters were denied recording access during congressional proceedings.
+The first attempt to transmit radio from the Capitol was in January 1921 during the inaugural address of President Warren G. Harding, though the attempt was unsuccessful.
 In 1922, President Harding successfully delivered an Annual Address that was broadcast via radio on the public address system and a house debate about tax-exempt securities became the first ever congressional proceeding to be broadcast.
-The resistance between congress and radio broadcasting companies continued over the next couple of years.
-Broadcasters were banned, secretly planting microphones to listen in on proceedings, until March 1939 more than 400 radio stations broadcast the 150th anniversary of the first session of Congress using microphones in the House Chamber.
-Finally, September 1944, Representative John Coffee introduced H.J.
+The resistance between Congress and radio broadcasting companies continued over the next couple of years.
+Broadcasters were banned, secretly planting microphones to listen in on proceedings, until March 1939, when more than 400 radio stations broadcast the 150th anniversary of the first session of Congress using microphones in the House Chamber.
+Finally, in September 1944, Representative John Coffee introduced H.J.
 Res.
 311 which called for live radio broadcasts of all House proceedings.
 In this way, radio kept the nation informed and connected in the goings on in politics.

-Golden age of radio
+Golden Age of Radio

-The radio era, known as “the shortest golden age in history” lasted from 1930 to 1955.
+The radio era, known as “the shortest golden age in history”, lasted from 1930 to 1955.
 Radio during the Golden Age began to fully develop programs with sound effects, music, dialogue, and narration.
 Some voice actors would play multiple characters in a story performed live on the air, and some radio shows were performed in front of a live audience.
 This allowed the show to gauge real audience reaction like applause and laughter for comedy shows.
 Programming during the Golden Age included comedies, dramas, westerns, horror and suspense shows, science fiction, soap operas, sports, and news.

 Big players

-In the heyday of radio, NBC and CBS built their empire using the mass media and emphasising the value of liveness.
+In the heyday of radio, NBC and CBS built their empire using the mass media and emphasising the value of live broadcasting.
 These companies and supporters of the "American system of broadcasting" defined radio as "commercial, national, live, and network on economic, technological, aesthetic and legislative levels."
-As of 1929, NBC announced its pride and superiority among radio program companies stating that live broadcast was superior to recorded programs.
-Live broadcast brought about a sense of spontaneity and immediacy, and in cases of live music intimacy as you hear the artist as you would live in concert.
+In 1929, NBC announced its pride and superiority among radio program companies, stating that live broadcast was superior to recorded programs.
+Live broadcast brought about a sense of spontaneity and immediacy, and in cases of live music intimacy as listeners hear the artist as they would live in concert.
 NBC asserted that the imperfections of live radio added to its authenticity and the pleasure of listening.

 As popularity of radio grew, networks found that listeners preferred transcription programs recorded on discs more than locally produced live shows.
 The end of 1930 marked the beginning of the Golden Age of Radio, but also marked the end of many live broadcasting content.
-At this time, Variety estimated that 75 per cent of radio stations used transcriptions.
-RCA was a major player in manufacturing transcriptions as live radio eventually dissipated, as even NBC who took pride in their live aesthetic caved to broadcasting sound from transcriptions.
+At this time, Variety estimated that 75% of radio stations used transcriptions.
+American electronics company RCA became a major manufacturer of transcriptions as live radio eventually dissipated, and even NBC who took pride in their live aesthetic caved to broadcasting sound from transcriptions.